What an Average Car Cost in the Year You Were Born

 New GMC Canyon: $33,250.00

-This year will ultimately be defined by the coronavirus.
-The global pandemic has resulted in more than 1 million deaths worldwide and brought about unprecedented shifts in our daily lives.
-Meanwhile, gas prices have plummeted, and the auto industry has seen car sales dip.
+This year was ultimately defined by the onset of the coronavirus.
+The global pandemic brought about unprecedented shifts in our daily lives that continue years later.
+In the car world, gas prices plummeted and car sales dipped.

 More From GOBankingRates